-The school's careers education a programme adheres to the ACEG/CDI framework for careers education and work related learning and also complies with the Education Act 2011 by securing independent and impartial careers guidance.
-Access to advice is determined by the Personal Development Team in consultation with the senior leadership team and other personnel including outside agencies.
+The school's careers education a programme adheres to the ACEG/CDI framework for careers education and work-related learning and complies with the Education Act 2011 by securing independent and impartial careers guidance.
+Access to advice is determined by the Personal Development Team in consultation with the Senior Leadership Team and other personnel including outside agencies.
 A detailed "needs analysis" ensures all students with barriers to progression are seen first.
-Any other pupils who self-refer are accommodated and the adviser has an open door policy at the end of the day.
+Any other pupils who self-refer are accommodated and will given an appointment at a suitable time.